If you’re enrolling in your company retirement plan, your company may offer you a choice: a Roth 401(k) or a traditional 401(k).

 The majority of employers with retirement plans now offer both Roth and traditional 401(k)s.

 For any retirement account, the tax implications are important to understand.
-And just like a Roth IRA, when you contribute to a Roth 401(k), you’re putting in money that has already been taxed.
+Just like a Roth IRA, when you contribute to a Roth 401(k), you’re putting in money that has already been taxed.
 That means you can withdraw your Roth 401(k) investment gains tax-free in retirement.

 If your company offers a 401(k) “match,” the dollars your employer contributes will go into a traditional 401(k) even if you’re contributing to a Roth 401(k).

-Money expert Clark Howard has a clear preference for Roth 401(k)s over traditional 401(k)s due to the future tax advantages.
+Money expert Clark Howard has a clear preference for Roth 401(k)s over traditional 401(k)s due to the future tax advantages (more on that shortly).

 “A Roth 401(k) is vastly superior to a traditional 401(k),” Clark says.
 “With a Roth 401(k), you put in money that’s already been taxed, and it’s never taxed again.”